STIXProject/stixproject.github.io/documentation/idioms/incident-vs-indicator/index.md

 ## Summary

-Note that these options are not an example of STIX allowing you to describe the same thing in different ways: they make very different types of statements about the data and how consumers should interpret it.
-The one you pick isn't arbitrary but is dependent on what the producer wants to communicate.
-While in general it's likely that the answer is indicators this is not a hard and fast rule.
+Note that these options are **not** different ways to describe the same thing.
+Although the underlying data is the same, STIX allows a more expressive context on what the data represents and how consumers should interpret it.
+The choice between Indicator and Incident is not arbitrary, but depends on what the producer wants to communicate.
+While in general it's likely that the answer is indicators, this is not a hard and fast rule.

 Also, keep in mind that although this example talks about IP addresses the same concepts can be applied to other types of data.
 Always think "what do I want to describe" instead of "how/where can I fit this data into STIX".

 ## Further Reading

 * The [Indicator C2 idiom](../c2-indicator) describes many of these same concepts but with more of a focus on how to represent the data when you know it's an indicator.
-* Similarly, the [Incident Related Observables idiom](../related-observables) describes these concepts in the context of an indicator
+* Similarly, the [Incident Related Observables idiom](../related-observables) describes these concepts in the context of an indicator.